The Ambassador (TV series)

-The Ambassador is a British television drama series produced by the BBC and created by Hugh Costello.
+The Ambassador is a British television drama series produced by the BBC, created by Hugh Costello and it ran for two series between 4 January 1998 and 30 May 1999.

 The series starred Pauline Collins in the title role as Harriet Smith, the new British ambassador to Ireland and dealt with the personal and professional pressures in her life, as well as wider political themes.
 Other notable cast members were Denis Lawson and Peter Egan.